mikesabzz/lyrics-finder/README.md

-# lyrics-finder
+# lyrics-itune-app

-## React App
-### Styled with Bootstrap and Flexbox.
+### React app styled with Bootstrap and Flexbox.

-### Uses a lyrics and iTunes API.
-Search an artist and song then the lyrics and iTunes preview audio appear.
+### Uses a third-party lyrics and iTunes API to search for any artist and song title, and then have the lyrics and iTunes preview audio appear, in the search.